(School of Social Ecology, UWS-Hawkesbury, Richmond 2753. email@example.com ).

 The unknown, felt and experienced in different

-individuals, serves as a powerful catalyst for the formation of
+ways by different individuals, serves as a powerful catalyst for the

 Interaction in Synergy with Uncertainty